-Since Panama Relocation Tours includes the city, beach areas and mountain towns, it is best to be prepared and wear appropriate and comfortable clothing.
-Temperatures will range from the low to mid 90s in Panama City and the beach areas to the mid 70s to lower 80s in the mountain towns.
+Since Panama Relocation Tours includes the city, beach areas, and mountain towns, it is best to be prepared and wear appropriate and comfortable clothing.
+Temperatures will range from the low to mid-90s in Panama City and the beach areas to the mid-70s to lower 80s in the mountain towns.
 So think layers and casual!
 Here are 8 essential items that you should have in your luggage so you travel in comfort and in style:

 ♦ Comfortable shoes – A pair of comfortable and sturdy shoes like tennis shoes or Keens.
 Panama sidewalks are not level so you need sturdy flat shoes to avoid twisting your ankle.
 Bring an extra pair just in case one pair gets wet.
-No high heels are needed ladies.
+No high heels are needed, ladies.
 And those bling sandals may look cute and match your outfit, but they are not appropriate for Panama’s sidewalks.
 Think safety first!
 If you plan a trip to Panama’s beautiful beaches, then you should definitely bring comfy flip flips too.

-♦ Gadgets of your choice – Most hotels have a business office where your can use computers to check emails or print out boarding passes.
+♦ Gadgets of your choice – Most hotels have a business office where you can use computers to check emails or print out boarding passes.
 So you don’t need to bring your computer.
 To travel as light as possible, bring gadgets with multiple functions.
-A smart phone can be a wise choice since you can use it to take photos, check emails, listen to music and play games.
+A smartphone can be a wise choice since you can use it to take photos, check emails, listen to music and play games.
 You can call your loved ones back home with it as well and post messages on social media, so your friends are updated about your trip to Panama.
 If you like taking pictures, Panama won’t disappoint you in that area, so be sure to bring a camera to capture the country’s magnificent views.

 ♦ Medications – If you take any medications you can bring them in the original container or in a daily pill dispenser.
 If you have a prescription for your meds, you may want to bring that too so you can see what it would cost in Panama and check availability.
 Be sure you know the generic name too.

-Other Items – You can include other items on your trip such as a book or a tablet computer with Kindle app or any other item that you think you will need.
+Other Items – You can include other items on your trip such as a book or a tablet computer with a Kindle app or any other item that you think you will need.
 These things will keep you company while waiting at the airport and in buses.

 PACK LIGHT!
 Only bring a carry on size suitcase.
 This will help you get through immigration and customs much faster.
 You can get laundry done at most of the hotels.
 It only cost about $4 – $5 to get a small suitcase full of clothes washed, dried, folded then delivered to your room.
-There are also laundrymats all over Panama who will wash your clothes for you for less than $5 a bag full of clothes.
+There are also laundry mats all over Panama that will wash your clothes for you for less than $5 a bag full of clothes.
 You’ll find that your trip is much more enjoyable if you are not lugging around a large heavy suitcase everywhere you go.